-We seek to lower this computational cost while preserving search quality.
+In this work, we seek to reduce the image encoding lifetime costs of TIR systems while preserving search quality.
 To this end, we measure search quality as Recall@$k$, which denotes the fraction of searches that include the desired result in the top-$k$ results.
-Even small increases in $k$ can significantly improve the Recall@$k$ \cite{xvlm, clip}.
-Hence, for $g\gg k$, the top-$k$ results of a large and expensive encoder $I_l$ are likely included in the top-$g$ results of a small and cheap encoder $I_s$.
-This observation leads to our main idea: \emph{At build time, pre-compute $\mV_{\gD}$ with $I_s$.
-Then, at runtime, to handle a query $q$, retrieve the top-$m$ results $\gD_m \subset \gD$ for some $m\gg k$, recompute $\mV_{\gD_m}$ with $I_l$ and return the top-$k$ results.} This idea, illustrated in \Cref{fig:arch_detail}), naturally extends to a cascade of $r$ progressively larger encoders that compute progressively smaller sets $\mV_1\ldots,\mV_r$.
+Even small increases in $k$ can significantly improve the Recall@$k$~\cite{xvlm, clip}.
+Hence, for $m\gg k$, the top-$k$ results of a large and expensive encoder $I_{\textrm{large}}$ are likely included in the top-$m$ results of a small and cheap encoder $I_{\textrm{small}}$.
+This observation leads to our main idea: \emph{At build time, use the small image encoder $I_{\textrm{small}}$ to pre-compute image embeddings for all images and store them in a cache $\mV^{\gD}_{\textrm{small}} = \cbrace{d\in\gD \mapsto \f{I_{\textrm{small}}}{d}}$.
+Then, at runtime, to handle a query $q$, first retrieve the top-$m$ results $\gD_m \subset \gD$ for some $m\gg k$, then compute $\mV^{\gD_m}_{\textrm{large}}$ with $I_{\textrm{large}}$ and return the top-$k$ results.
+Last, add $\mV^{\gD_m}_{\textrm{large}}$ to the cache for future queries.} \Cref{fig:arch_detail} illustrates this idea.